christoph-frick/rest-repl/README.md

 ```
 http://localhost:8080 => @config
 {:base-url "http://localhost:8080",
- :defaults {:as :auto, :coerce :always, :debug false, :throw-exceptions false}}
+ :request {:as :auto, :coerce :always, :debug false, :throw-exceptions false}}
 ```

-`:base-url` is the URL the application started at.  `:defaults` holds a map, that is used for each request to be merged with the user input.
+`:base-url` is the URL the application started at.  `:request` holds a map, that is used for each request to be merged with the user input.
 The available options are documented in the
 [`clj-http` README](https://github.com/dakrone/clj-http/blob/master/README.org).

-The defaults on startup are chosen to allow for some smooth usage for the standard use cases.
+The default request `:request` on startup is chosen to allow for some smooth usage for the standard use cases.
 They can be changed with the `default` function.
 It takes keys as varargs and finally the value to set it.
 E.g.

 ```
 http://localhost:8080 => (default :debug true)
 {:base-url "http://localhost:8080",
- :defaults {:as :auto, :coerce :always, :debug true, :throw-exceptions false}}
+ :request {:as :auto, :coerce :always, :debug true, :throw-exceptions false}}
 http://localhost:8080 => (default :headers "X-Auth-Token" "XYZ")
 {:base-url "http://localhost:8080",
- :defaults {:as :auto,
+ :request {:as :auto,
             :coerce :always,
             :debug true,
             :headers {"X-Auth-Token" "XYZ"},